RestComm/sip-servlets/sip-servlets-test-suite/README.txt

 To run the test suite :
-	go to sip-servlets-test-suite\testsuite and modify the M2_REPO property in the build.xml file and then do ant in a shell/command line, it should run the testsuite.

-	Maven is not working right now due to classloaders issues but you can still try it out with a mvn test in directory sip-servlets-test-suite
+	go to sip-servlets-test-suite\applications and run mvn clean install war:inplace go to sip-servlets-test-suite\testsuite and run mvn clean install